Intermittency and lower dimensional dissipation in incompressible fluids: Introduction

 More precisely, K41 predicts the size of ``absolute structure functions'', which measure the average velocity fluctuations at scale $|\ell|$ in the inertial range of length scales (where viscosity presumably plays no role).
 The K41 prediction is a scaling law

-with $\sfrac{\zeta_p}{ p} = \sfrac{1}{3}$ for all $p \geq 1$.
-Mathematically, this scaling translates to exact $B_{p,\infty}^{\sfrac{\zeta_p}{ p}} = B_{p,\infty}^{\sfrac{1}{3}}$ regularity of the limiting Euler flows, for which all small length scales lie in the the inertial range.
+with $\sfrac{\zeta_p}{ p} = \sfrac{1}{3}$ for all $p \geq 1$, where $\langle \cdot \rangle$ is some relevant averaging procedure, space, time or ensemble.
+When we interpret the averaging as a spatial average, this scaling law translates to exact\footnote{Consequently, we interpret $\sfrac{\zeta_p}{p}$ mathematically to be the supremum of $\theta$ such that $v \in B_{p,\infty}^\theta$.} $B_{p,\infty}^{\sfrac{\zeta_p}{ p}} = B_{p,\infty}^{\sfrac{1}{3}}$ regularity of the limiting Euler flows, for which all small length scales lie in the inertial range.
 Remarkably, however, this scaling law appears to be inconsistent with experiments (at least for $d=3$), indicating that the homogeneity and self--similarity assumption of the K41 theory appears to be false for real turbulent flows.
-Shortly after the appearance of the K41 theory, the possibility that the scaling of structure functions could deviate from K41 was first pointed out by Landau \cite{F95}*{Section 6.4} who linked such a phenomenon to the lower dimensionality of the dissipation (see \cite{frisch1991global} for a historical account).
+Shortly after the appearance of the K41 theory, the possibility that the scaling of structure functions could deviate from K41 was first pointed out by Landau \cite{F95}*{Section 6.4}, leading Kolmogorov to revisit his theory \cite{K62} in 1962 (see \cite{frisch1991global} for a historical account).
 Indeed, what appears to hold is that for $p$ noticeably larger than $3$, the averages are larger than K41 predicts, so that the exponent $\sfrac{\zeta_p}{ p} < \sfrac{1}{3}$, while for $p$ noticeably smaller than $3$ the averages are smaller than K41 predicts ($\sfrac{\zeta_p}{ p}> \sfrac{1}{3}$).
 We refer to \cite{ISY20} for a very recent numerical evidence of this fact.
 The exponent $p = 3$ has a special role in turbulence theory relating to the Kolmogorov $\sfrac{4}{5}$ law -- an exact result relating the energy dissipation of a solution to its third order (signed) structure function.
 Further readings on some aspects of intermittency (or lack thereof) for $p=3$ can be found in \cites{Dr22,E07}.

-What the strongest main theorem of this article shows (Theorem \ref{t:main_lagr_dim}) is the following (informal) statement for Euler flows whose singular structure fails to be spatially homogeneous.
+What the strongest main theorem of this article shows (Theorem \ref{t:main_lagr_dim}) is the following (informal) statement for Euler flows whose energy dissipation fails to be spatially homogeneous.
 Here we emphasize that the relevant regularity threshold is strictly below $\sfrac{1}{3}$ and that the relevant range of integrability exponents is the range $p > 3$.